dfkaye/dom-console/README.md

 example
 -------

-You can visit the browserified version of tape tests in my [nested-graph] (https://rawgithub.com/dfkaye/nested-graph/master/browser/test-bundle.html) repo to see what it looks like.
+You can visit the browserified version of tape tests in my [simplegraph] (https://rawgithub.com/dfkaye/simplegraph/master/browser-test/suite.html) repo to see what it looks like.

 On that page you can open the browser console - the dom will still be updated.
 Try a few of the built-in methods such as console.info('test') to see the dom update with the new message.
 You can clear the console as well,